Frazz by Jef Mallett for March 23, 2012

 1. Missing large

-frogsandravens about 12 years ago
+frogsandravens over 12 years ago

 Actually, bicyclists are advised to take the left turn lane when they’re making a left turn.
 Turning across traffic from the right shoulder means that they’re having to dart through moving traffic to make the turn.